“Can I find a TEFL Job Without Teaching Experience?”

-Finding a TEFL Job without previous teaching experience
+How to Find a TEFL Job without teaching experience

 Here at TEFL Org, we work with some of the biggest schools and English language providers in the world to provide a database of jobs to our graduates.
 We update our TEFL Jobs Center every week with news and exciting positions.
 We spoke to some employers about what makes a great EFL teacher.
 They told us that they are looking for teachers who are passionate, confident and enthusiastic.
 Teaching experience is good but not the first thing they look for.

 What Employers are looking for:

 Experience working with children can be advantageous when applying for jobs with certain employers, particularly summer camps.
 This can come in a variety of forms – perhaps you helped coach a soccer team or assisted with dance classes.
 If you can show employers that you have the skills and confidence to work with young learners you will, more than likely, be considered for the job.

 Moving to a different country can be daunting – especially if you don’t speak the local language.
 Employers will want to make sure that any teacher they employ can adapt to live there and isn’t like to get homesick and return home.
 Did you take part in a foreign study program at High School?
 Maybe you volunteered overseas during college?
 Make sure you put all relevant international experience on your resume.